Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam25/12/2024

-The movie "The Prince of Bac Lieu" received a large investment but did not achieve the expected success.
+Despite significant investment, the project "Prince of Bac Lieu" did not achieve the expected success.

-First, let’s look at The Prince of Bac Lieu, the most anticipated film of the year thanks to its massive promotion featuring over 300 gorgeous retro costumes.
-However, despite the visuals and story revolving around a famous tycoon, the film received mixed reactions.
-Many viewers commented that the script lacked realism, the characters lacked depth, and reminded them of the storytelling style of long-running TV series.
+First, let's look at "The Prince of Bac Lieu," one of the most anticipated films of the year thanks to its extensive promotion featuring over 300 magnificent vintage costumes.
+However, despite the visuals and story revolving around a famous wealthy man, the film received mixed reactions.
+Many viewers commented that the script lacked realism, the characters lacked depth, and the storytelling style resembled that of long-running television series.

-Still self-proclaimed "masterpieces"
+Still self-proclaimed "masterpieces".

-Scene from the movie Flip Side.
+Scene from the movie "Lật Mặt" (Face Off).

 Source